-- 1. An ARRT registered radiographer reviews the procedure for examination/procedure in relation to the student's achievement. - 2.
-An ARRT registered radiographer evaluates the condition of the patient in relation to the student's knowledge. - 3.
-An ARRT registered radiographer is physically present during the conduct of the procedure. - 4.
-An ARRT registered radiographer reviews and approves the procedure and/or image(s).
+1. A qualified ARRT registered radiographer reviews the procedure for examination in relation to the student's achievement.

+- 2. A qualified ARRT registered radiographer evaluates the condition of the patient in relation to the student's knowledge. - 3.
+A qualified ARRT registered radiographer is physically present during the conduct of the procedure. - 4.
+A qualified ARRT registered radiographer reviews and approves the procedure and or image(s).

-5. \\A qualified ARRT registered radiographer is present in the examination room when a student repeats a radiograph, regardless of the students' skill level or prior achieved competency.
+5. A qualified ARRT registered radiographer is present in the examination room when a student repeats a radiograph, regardless of the students' skill level or prior achieved competency.

-6. Students must be directly supervised during surgical and all mobile, including mobile fluoroscopy, procedures regardless of the level of competency.
 To assure adherence of the direct supervision policy all medical imaging procedures are documented and verified on the student clinical experience log sheets by the supervising qualified radiographer's initials.